 Overall findings

+The overall findings were as follows:

 Forty-six per cent of schools offered financial literacy programmes.
 The type of financial literacy programme identified by the largest number of schools was run by or in conjunction with a bank.

 Responses to many of the survey questions show there is no obvious discrepancy between schools located in Auckland/Northland and Nelson/Tasman regions.